onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 # Exercise 4

-In this exercise we will create a React Redux application which will query an API to get related suggestions on related movies, music, books and games.
+In this exercise we will create a React Redux application to help a user find related suggestions for movies, music, books and games.

 [A final demo](https://mimmit-koodaa-redux-track.now.sh) can be found here.